 The AAMC is focused on those proposed revisions that would fundamentally change how grants are awarded and managed and will share its letter in advance of the July 13 deadline.
 The letter will be posted here when available and emailed directly to relevant AAMC affinity groups.
 While the association will not lead in a sign-on letter, we encourage institutions to submit their own comments.
 The volume and specificity of comments is important as it provides substantive feedback to the OMB as it considers changes to the proposal prior to issuing a final rule.

-Institutions may want to consider addressing the following provisions in comment letters, in addition to any others:
+The AAMC has concerns with some specific provisions that institutions may want to consider addressing in their comment letters, in addition to any others:

 Guidance on Submitting Comments